-HOW TO USE: Obtain a Medication Guide that must be provided by your pharmacist.
-Read the Medication Guide before you first start taking mefloquine and each time you obtain a refill.
-If you have any questions regarding the information, ask your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking mefloquine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.
 Carry the information wallet card with you at all times.

-For children, early vomiting may occur after taking mefloquine.
-If vomiting occurs in your child within 30 minutes of taking the drug, give another full dose.
-If vomiting occurs 30 minutes to 1 hour after a dose, give a half-dose.
+For children, the dosage is based on their weight.
+Early vomiting may occur in children after taking mefloquine.
+If vomiting occurs in your child after taking this medication, call the doctor right away to see if your child needs to take another dose of the medication.
 If vomiting continues, check with your doctor for a different medication to use in place of mefloquine.

-When using to prevent malaria, the first dose of this medication should be taken one week before travel, or as directed by your doctor.
+When using this medication to prevent malaria, it is usually taken once a week.
+The first dose of this medication should be taken one week before travel, or as directed by your doctor.

-Take this medication as prescribed for full course of treatment.
-It is important you not miss any doses and that you take the drug on a regularly scheduled basis.
+Take this medication as prescribed for the full course of treatment.
+It is important that you do not miss any doses and that you take the drug on a regularly scheduled basis.
 Remember to take it on the same day each week.